ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Utilities Manual.md

 ### Component

-> ⚠️ The aku utility should be running with a same version in all Pods, and the aku configuration files should have same values.
-Basically, aku utility and aku configuration file are included in the Alibase container image.
+> ⚠️ aku should be running with a same version in all Pods, and the aku configuration files should have same values.
+Basically, aku and aku configuration file are included in the Alibase container image.
 >
-> Altibase Server and aku utility should be executed within the same container.
+> Altibase Server and aku should be executed within the same container.

 #### aku

-aku utility is located in $ALTIBASE_HOME/bin.
-To execute aku, you need to first set the environment variable ALTIBASE_HOME.
+aku is located in $ALTIBASE_HOME/bin.
+To execute aku, you need to first set the environment variable $ALTIBASE_HOME.

 #### aku.conf

 aku configuration file.
 When aku is executed, it first reads aku.conf file to obtain necessary information for Altibase data synchronization.
-Prior to executing aku, you should generate the aku.conf file in the $ALTIBASE_HOME/conf directory, using the provided sample file named aku.conf.sample from the Altibase package.
+Altibase provides aku.conf.sample located in $ALTIBASE_HOME/conf directory.
+Prior to executing aku, you should generate the aku.conf file in the $ALTIBASE_HOME/conf directory, using the aku.conf.sample.

 The aku.conf.sample file is as follows: